nsdrozario/math-worksheet-generator/README.md

 - Factoring / finding roots of quadratic equations (complex roots supported)

 #### Calculus
-- Finding derivatives at a point with polynomials
+- Finding derivatives at a point with polynomials (limited support)

 ## Other features
 - Worksheets are printable with the click of a button